Deaton Institute Leadership

 Director of Strategic Partnerships | Deaton Institute

-Holly Enowski is the Director of Strategic Partnerships for the Deaton Institute, focused on facilitating the expansion of the DSP model to other institutions and building Institute capacity to drive greater impact for global food security.
-As a 2019-2020 Deaton Scholars Program Director and one of the founders of the program, she has a deep institutional knowledge to assist institutions that seek to replicate our interdisciplinary engagement framework.
+Holly Enowski was the Director of Strategic Partnerships for the Deaton Institute, focused on facilitating the expansion of the DSP model to other institutions and building Institute capacity to drive greater impact for global food security from 2020-2022.
+As a previous DSP Director and one of the founders of the program, she has a deep institutional knowledge to assist institutions that seek to replicate our interdisciplinary engagement framework.

 Deaton Scholars Program Student Director